Show All Answers

 Eliminating these attractions from the Bayside experience is certain to impact the tourism and demand for a 500-room resort, as well as current and future local entertainment venues and restaurants.
 Without major attractions, there will be a considerable reduction in visitors and a loss in tax revenue, particularly sales taxes.

-Has the City approved the proposed changes?
+Did the City approved the proposed changes?

 No. Although Bayside notified the City of Rowlett of a change in lead developers on October 10, 2017, the City was assured this change was an internal issue for the development firm and would have no relevant impact on the public-private partnership.
 Any changes to the vision requires City approval.